Rolando Maran: Serie A years

 On 11 June 2012, Maran joined Serie A club Catania.
 He took them to 8th place in a record-breaking season where they accrued 56 points from 38 matches.
 The season also saw Catania take a record number of home wins in one season, its record number of victories overall in a single top flight campaign, as well as its record points total in Serie A for the fifth consecutive season.

 Maran was dismissed on 20 October 2013 after a 1–2 loss to Cagliari that left Catania in the relegation zone, and replaced by Luigi De Canio.
 He returned on 15 January, before being sacked for the second time later on 6 April, after five defeats in a row and with the team bottom of the league.

 On 19 October 2014, Maran was named new head coach of former club Chievo, replacing Eugenio Corini.
 He was sacked on 29 April 2018, weeks before the end of his contract; the team was on the brink of the relegation zone having taken 11 points from the last 21 games.

 On 7 June 2018, Maran was appointed manager of Cagliari on a two-year contract.
 His side won seven of their first 12 games to challenge for a Champions League place in November; the only time the Sardinians had started so well was when they won the league for the only time in 1969–70.
 This form did not continue into the second half of the season, and on 3 March 2020, he was fired by Cagliari after a run of 12 consecutive games without a league win.

 On 26 August 2020, Maran signed a two-year contract with Genoa.
 On 21 December 2020, Maran was sacked.

-Back to Serie B: Pisa
+Back to Serie B: Pisa and Brescia

 On 23 June 2022, Serie B club Pisa announced to have hired Maran as their new head coach.
 He was however sacked on 19 September 2022, leaving Pisa at the bottom of the league table after six games.

+On 14 November 2023, Maran was hired by Brescia as their new head coach for the ongoing season.
+He was dismissed on 9 December 2024, following a 1–2 loss against Catanzaro.